 Note that a struggling student might still be able to do the job of member #1 or 2 while a more advanced student can do #3.
 Meanwhile, the group member who typically dominates and achieves at a top level learns to trust other members and wait and observe.
 However, they can still provide expertise as the quality control person who has the final say.

 When I first piloted creative projects, I started with culminating projects.
 I believed that creative projects should happen after students had mastered basic skills.
 Our projects always felt rushed.
 However, as I shifted toward a PBL approach, I realized that it wasn’t about adding something new to the plate.
 It was about reorganizing my plate.

 The traditional approach to teaching focuses on isolating specific skills and teaching them systematically to students.
 However, with PBL, we can have students learn a concept while also practicing a skill.
 They can work on multiple, interconnected standards at the same time instead of going sequentially through each standard.
 When this happens, students move more slowly through the standards rather than going through the stop-and-go traditional methods.

-According to the Buck Institute for Education, one of the key differences between a culminating project and a PBL unit is that students should be learning through a project rather than learning first and then doing completing the project afterward.
+One of the key differences between a culminating project and a PBL unit is that students should be learning through a project rather than learning first and then doing completing the project afterward.